nftwzrd/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/README.md

 ## Bot#1  Browser Automation Bot
 - Build on Chrome browser automation  - Python
-- The Bot can be a single thread or Multihtread depends open Your machine power.
+- The Bot can be a single thread or Multithread depends open Your machine power.
 - The Bot is slow because it uses using chrome browser to make offers on arts.
 The Bot needs to sign every transaction like humans.
 - The Bot can not bid using a custom expiration date.
 It can only choose from 1,7,14,30 days.
 - The Bot can break between making offers and requires a powerful machine to make offers on 5k  arts because the chrome browser consumes many resources while running.